NoobTaco/MediaServer2018/README.md

 cd /opt
 docker-compose up -d
 ```

-If you are using the SSL proxy please be patient as it can take a while to generate the certs.

 You can check the status of your servers by issuing `docker ps` to list the running containers.